 This project did end up having a wee bit of a science fair feel to it, but I truly didn’t set out to do a science experiment.

-It was in one of my searches that I ran across the perfect shaped pot (for $3.98 mind you) and then, well, it just started snowballing from there.
+In one of my searches, I ran across the perfect-shaped pot (for $3.98, mind you), and then, well, it just started snowballing from there.

 So, consider this my gift to you…I will save you time and money, cut through all my failed experiments and just give you the knowledge…all you need to make perfect, flexible medallions is the ubiquitous E6000 Industrial Strength Adhesive and a silicone mold.
 If you don’t have E6000 laying around your house right now, then you need to hightail it to your local craft or hardware store (who are we kidding, if you’re like me you’ll just order it from Amazon!) and purchase a tube or two, whether you make these medallions or not.

 E6000 is my go-to adhesive for so many projects.

 But, back to the project…I had a silicone form already, so once I figured out what the medium for my medallions would be, it was just a matter of making four of them, attaching them to my pot, and giving the pots the DIY Faux Concrete treatment.

 Just a quick word here…in case you don’t want to just take my word for it and feel like doing your own experimenting, I get it.
 But save yourself the time and $ and don’t use silicone glue…turns out that silicone REALLY adheres to silicone, as…permanently…as in, you will ruin that mold and never be able to use it again…so I’ve heard anyway. ?